kamil-solski/Food101_MLOps-Lvl_1/README.md

   - Canary deployment and rollback strategies
 BONUS: custom created real-time monitoring dashboard

+The course will be divided according to the challenges faced by Machine Learning Engineers when creating automated end-to-end systems.
+What compromises do they have to face, etc.?
+For each issue, an example solution will be provided and, if necessary, additional solutions will be described (in the form of code snippets from this repository).

 # End-to-End ML pipeline/AI System/ with MLE and MLOps Principles (Food-101) - Level 1
 ⚠️ This project is a work in progress.
 Tutorials and features are under active development.
 Stay tuned for updates and join me on my journey through Machine Learning Engineering!